nrkumar93/ocrl_hw2/README.md

 ```
 Running the above command should open the following RViz window with a set of randomly chosen waypoints
 ![](ocrl/img/env_rviz_layout.png)
 The numbered red arrows are the waypoints in order to be reached by the robot.
-The green boundary denotes the limits of X and Y axis from which a waypoint might be chosen, the robot can go out of this boundary to reach a waypoint.
-The blue boundary is the hard boundary beyond which the robot should not go.
+The green boundary denotes the limits of X (from -10 to 10 in meters) and Y axis (from -10 to 10 in meters) from which a waypoint might be chosen, the robot can go out of this boundary to reach a waypoint.
+The blue boundary is the harder boundary beyond which the robot is expected to not go.

 _Note:_ The Gazebo is running in the non-gui mode (only gzserver is running).
 Enable the `gui` flag for `gazebo_ros` node in `ackermann_vehicle_gazebo/launch/ackermann_vehicle.launch` to open Gazebo gui.
 Functionally, this will only slow down your graphics.